 The Midterm Exam will cover the Reading & Study material for Modules/Weeks 1–4.
 The Midterm Exam will be open-book/open-notes, contain 26 true/false, multiple choice, and short answer questions, and have a 2-hour time limit.

 The Final Exam will cover all the Reading & Study material for the course.
-The Final Exam will be open-book/open-notes, contain 26 true/false, multiple choice, and short answer questions, and have a 2-hour and 45-minute time limit.
+The Final Exam will be open-book/open-notes, contain 26 true/false, multiple choice, and short answer questions, and have a 2-hour time limit.